 - Drink plenty of cool water throughout the day (don’t wait until they feel thirsty) and avoid alcohol and caffeine.

-- Eat cooling snacks like homemade popsicles that are light on sugar (Tip: catch drips with a cupcake liner), frozen peas, or slightly frozen grapes.
+- Eat cooling snacks like light-on-sugar homemade popsicles (Tip: catch drips with a cupcake liner), frozen peas, or slightly frozen grapes.

 - Eat light, cold meals like chicken or pasta salad instead of heavy, hot dishes like pot roast.

-- Place a cool washcloth on the back of the neck and a pan of cool water close by to periodically re-cool the towel.
+- Place a cool washcloth on the back of the neck, and keep a pan of cool water nearby to periodically re-cool the towel.

 - Sit with feet in a pan of cool (but not too cold) water.